KiffBeatz/hamming-doe/README.md

 # hamming-doe
-A dynamic DOE that statistically analyzes an application, in particular, towards finding which features maximizes the performance of the application.
+A dynamic design of experiment (DOE) that statistically analyzes a set of experiment data, using neural networks (NN), in order to find how the input features effects the outputs of the experimentation.
+Specifically, finding which input features can optimize the output in order to reduce the overall need of extensive experimentation.